 The department of Internal Medicine at the James Quillen College of Medicine has career opportunities available for both faculty and staff.
 As a team member in the department, you will be a part of a professional group that is committed to meeting the health care needs of the people in Northeast Tennessee and the surrounding area.
-For a list of all open positions visit the ETSU Jobs site by clicking here .
+For a list of all open positions visit the ETSU Jobs site .

 Our physicians are dedicated to providing care in general internal medicine, as well as specialties in allergy, cardiology, dermatology, endocrinology, gastroenterology, geriatrics, hematology/oncology, immunology, infectious disease, and pulmonary.
 The physicians enjoy the combination of a clinical practice, conducting research, and teaching medical students and residents.